that “lump-in-your-throat feeling” that makes me cry

 While I prefer to do my “woe is me” crying in private, I don’t begrudge others who’d rather cry with someone.
-And, while there are days when I relish a good cry, I can’t really have a good one when other people are watching.
+While there are days when I relish a good cry, I can’t really have a good one when other people are watching.

-Yet when it comes to crying, I can only empty my soul when I am allowed to weep and wail, alone.
+Yet, when it comes to crying, I can only empty my soul when I am allowed to weep and wail, alone.
 It doesn’t mean I am embarrassed or ashamed.
-It just means that I need to be alone in order to work whatever is stressing me out of my system.
+It means that I need to be alone in order to work whatever is stressing me out of my system.

 There are other things, however, which make me cry.
 Those are the type of things that cause my kids to watch me closely.